oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 #### Hot Plug Disk/Nic

 Since managing this is via backend, we always assume that we get the exact Disk/Nic number as we know already.
-In case that we got a device that is nor recognized (even if it a Hot Plug) , it will be handled as a Generic Device
+In case that we got a device that is not recognized (even if it a Hot Plug) , it will be handled as a unmanaged Device

 #### Optional Disk